jdrichardsappacad/react-2021/week-14/practices/04-react-router/README.md

 The ultimate goal of the React Router practices will be to have a `nav` bar where we can choose `Home`, `Stocks` and `Movies` Components.
 You will be able to see the actual components and nested components based on the borders created in `index.css`.
-Ultimately you will be able to navigate from one component to another by clicking on the Links in the `navbar`.
-When you click on the Movies component you will be able to see the titles of the Movies.
+Ultimately, you will be able to navigate from one component to another by clicking on the Links in the `navbar`.
+When you click on the Movies component you will be able to see clickable movie titles.
 When you click on the titles you will then be able to see the `MovieDetails` component showing the movie title, image and description.

-For this practice, You will learn how to setup a Router and create routes to that will allow us to later navigate to seemingly different pages and mount a component based on the route.
+For this first practice, you will learn how to setup a Router and create routes that will allow us to later navigate to different components.

 ## Phase 0: Setup

-Download the [starter][starter], cd into the folder and run the `npm install` command in your VSCode terminal.
+Download the [starter][starter]. `cd` into the folder and run the `npm install` command in your terminal.

 Next run `npm start` and check your browser to see if your code is running properly.